 Comments:

-Administrative, community spaces and other non-workshop spaces could be included in the social and cultural non-profit hub.
+Administrative, community spaces and other non-workshop spaces could be included in the 20,000 sq ft social and cultural non-profit hub.

-Skatepark
+All Wheels and Skatepark

 This amenity was not identified in the Master Plan, the community has since come out to stress the need for this space to replace the ‘The Courts’ skatepark in the north west corner of the site (repurposed tennis courts).